Substance abuse and domestic violence are connected in many different ways, each of which harms both people in the relationship.

 These women were at a great disadvantage to developing substance use disorders as a direct result of IPV.

-One study of low-income women found that IPV survivors saw a rate of 26% for substance abuse as compared to those who had not experienced IPV (5%).
+One study of low-income women found that IPV survivors saw a rate of 26% for substance use disorder as compared to those who had not experienced IPV (5%).

 Other research shows that women who were recently victims of IPV had nearly six times the risk of problematic alcohol use, and IPV survivors are twice as likely to undergo alcohol treatment.